Tuesday, October 28, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Hardware specifications: Synology DS925+ vs. DS923+.

 As you can see from the table, the new DS925+ doesn’t have significant “more” than the previous DS923+ model in terms of hardware specs.
-In fact, it can be a downgrade when you compare the two in terms of real-world costs.
+In fact, it can be a bit of a downgrade when you compare the two at their best possible configuration.
 Let’s look into the details.

 The two share similar processing power.
 The new server features a slightly more powerful (but older) CPU, and both support the same type and amount of RAM.